PierreGode/MMM-Chores/README.md

 The **Show past tasks** setting lets you toggle whether overdue tasks that are not yet completed should remain visible on the mirror.
 Completed past tasks are always hidden.

-*Update 2025-08-04: most settings are moved to admin webpage
+*Update 2025-08-18: added option for login and send notifications to Pushover *Update 2025-08-04: most settings are moved to admin webpage

 ## Screenshots